FernandoBasso/ReadTheDocs-Dev-How-To/docs/haskell/hffp/ch09-exercises-lists.md

 A multiple of 3 is a number whose remainder of it by 3 is 0.

+One approach is to make a tiny helper function to check if a number is a multiple of three and then use it in the “main” function.

 ```haskell
 isMultipleOf3 :: Int -> Bool
 isMultipleOf3 n = rem n 3 == 0